Naaabill/lab6_mac/doc/compiler.md

 ## Required tools

-The compiler suite is arm-none-eabi-gcc and the debugger is arm-none-eabi-gdb (that can be used in command line interface, or through a gui like QtCreator).
+The compiler suite is arm-none-eabi-gcc, the debugger arm-none-eabi-gdb (that can be used in command line interface, or through a gui like QtCreator).

 ### Linux
 On Linux (Debian/Ubuntu flavor), you should install: